Lost City (Stargate SG-1): Post-production

 The first cut of the episode was nineteen minutes over the required length.
 Most of the scenes that were shot were kept in, with Robert C. Cooper and Martin Wood mostly relying on trimming scenes down.
 One of the scenes that was entirely cut involved President Henry Hayes (William Devane) taping his address to the American people, revealing the impending Goa'uld attack and making the Stargate program public.
 Other scenes, such as the team drinking at O'Neill's house, a scene in the cafeteria, Bra-tac and Ronan's fight, and the build-up to Hammond taking Prometheus into battle were all trimmed down.

 Show composer Joel Goldsmith had no additional time to create his score, completing the bulk of it in just two weeks.
 A number of the motifs in the episode were later drawn and expanded upon for Stargate Atlantis' score, which followed on from the events of "Lost City".

 The volume of visual effects meant splitting the work between Rainmaker Digital Effects, Image Engine and GVFX.
 Digital effects supervisor Bruce Woloshyn described the episodes visual effects as being the biggest and most ambitious on Stargate SG-1 to date.
 Rainmaker and Image Engine collaborated on the Death Glider air assault scenes from the first part of "Lost City".
 Other sequences such as Anubis' super-soldiers killing Jaffa and later engaging SG-1, the lava Ancient Outpost planet, Anubis' face and the freezing of O'Neill were handled by Rainmaker.
 Image Engine were responsible for creating Antarctica and the battle between Earth's forces including Prometheus, the F-302 fighters and Anubis' fleet.
 GVFX created some of the smaller shots, such as the ring-transporters.
 The team at Rainmaker delivered their completed effects at the end of November 2003.

 The cargo ship fight scene between Bra'tac and Ronan was originally supposed to lead to a visual effects sequence involving the out-of-control cargo Ship colliding with the dome structure on the planet.
-Due to the cost, this was scaled back, with the ring-transporter instead being responsible for destabilizing the dome on the planet, oppose to the ship colliding with it.
+Due to the cost, this was scaled back, with the ring-transporter instead being responsible for destabilizing the dome on the planet, as opposed to the ship colliding with it.